Idaho Hunger Statistics – Updated April 28, 2016

 - Of the 241,080 food-insecure people, 32% people have incomes above 185% of poverty, which makes them ineligible only for any public assistance.
 These people must rely on the private charity network, such as The Idaho Foodbank and its partners.

-- The counties with the highest rates of overall food insecurity are Madison, Shoshone, Adams, Valley and Benewah.
+- The counties with the highest rates of overall food insecurity are Madison, Shoshone and Adams.

-- The counties with the highest rates of childhood food insecurity are Lemhi, Valley, Camas, Owyhee and Gem.
+- The counties with the highest rates of childhood food insecurity are Lemhi, Shoshone and Adams.